 All shirts will have a shipping fee of $8.45.
 Shirts will not be out for shipping until May 25th!
 For any further questions, please email Tatum at Poiritr17@gmail.com.

 If you want to buy a blank white/black shirt to dye on your own time they are $10 a piece!

 *Please keep in mind that these are mock-ups of final products.
-The product that you receive will either be black or white.*
+If you order a white shirt you will receive it without color.*